L2OI/IP-Geolocation/README.md

 A simple Chromium browser extension that helps browser fingerprint checkers pass online consistency checks by keeping language, IP geolocation, proxy settings, timezone, and WebRTC behavior aligned.

+Instructions: Download the ZIP file, then drag it into the Extensions page.

 LINUX DO